lucasnbsb/Data-Structures-and-Algorithms/notes/The high level description file.md

     - traverse the input string until 1+size(s)-wordlengh checking the validity of the window and appending the index to the result

+### 11. Container With Most Water
+    - make a helper method to calculate the area
+    - keep two pointers one at the start and one at the end of the array
+    - check the area of the current pair (start, end)
+    - check which one is bigger and walk the other towards the middle
+    - stop when they cross

 # Hard